Heterotrophic Plate Count: What is HPC and when is the right time to use it?

 Water pollution

 There’s no doubt that water is important.
 Water covers 70.9% of the earth’s surface, and is vital for all known forms of life which depend on water.
+As such testing for water pollution to ensure it is fit for use is important!

 Life on earth has been distressed by the growing number of ecological problems that are mostly caused by humans themselves (factories, sewage treatment plants, underground mines, oil wells, oil tankers and agriculture, acid deposition from the air, traffic, pollutants that are spread through rivers or pollutants that enter the water through groundwater).
 Water pollution takes place when pollutants are released directly or indirectly into bodies of water without sufficient treatment to eliminate damaging compounds.